SurabhiMoond/developing-speak-chatbot/README.md

 # Project Title

 ## Introduction
-This project is designed to [briefly describe the purpose of your project].
-It focuses on [mention core functionality], addressing the problem of [describe the problem your project solves].
+This project is designed to develop a chatbot that accepts speech input and provides speech output.
+It focuses on integrating speech recognition and natural language processing to create an interactive user experience, solving the problem of efficient and hands-free communication with a chatbot.

 ## Project Type
 Frontend